 If the licensee uses alarms or other devices to monitor the CAAs when they are unoccupied, the inspector(s) should verify that the alarms or devices are of the appropriate type, number, and installed in a manner to ensure detection of unauthorized penetrations and/or activities consistent with the alarms or other devices operating manual.

 To inspect this requirement, the inspector(s) should visually inspect the licensee’s CAAs.
-Illumination should be sufficient to allow detection and surveillance of unauthorized penetration or activities within the CAA where the material is used.
-The use of high-intensity lighting throughout the CAA.
+Illumination should be sufficient enough to allow detection and surveillance of unauthorized penetration or activities within the CAA where the material is used.
+The use of high-intensity lighting is not required throughout the CAA.
 The inspector(s) should verify that lighting is sufficiently uniform throughout the CAA to ensure that material or unauthorized personnel cannot be secreted in a darkened area until a time more convenient for the unauthorized removal of the material.
 For a facility where experiments must be conducted in a darkened room, the lighting requirement is exempted for as long as is needed provided access control is ensured and the material is accounted for at the end of the experiment.

 If the licensee has procedures in place to detect and observe unauthorized penetrations and/or activities in the CAAs the inspector(s) should verify that the procedures are written and implemented in a manner that provides an equal level of protection.